Sudhanshu-Ambastha/Weather-App/README.md

 ## Introduction

 This Weather App allows users to search for weather conditions by city name or use geolocation to fetch current weather, air quality index (AQI), humidity, UV index, and 5-day forecasts.
-The app leverages the OpenWeatherMap API for weather data and includes error handling for failed requests and geolocation errors.
+The app leverages the OpenWeatherMap API for weather data and includes error handling for failed requests.

 ## Features
 - Real-time weather information with temperature, weather conditions, and icons.
 - Air Quality Index (AQI) display with pollutant breakdown (PM2.5, NO2, SO2, etc.).
 - 5-day weather forecast showing min/max temperatures.
-- Geolocation support for displaying current location weather.
 - Hourly forecast with wind speed, temperature, and weather conditions.
 - Sunrise/sunset times and UV index.
 - Error handling for API errors and location retrieval issues.